Turner Syndrome (Monosomy X) in Children

 looking at cells in the amniotic fluid or from the placenta.
 This can also be done

 by looking at the amount of the baby’s DNA in the mother's blood.
-This is a noninvasive
+This is called noninvasive

 prenatal screening.
 These tests are very accurate.